Continuous Invariance Learning: Experiments

 \subsubsection{WildTime-YearBook}

 We adopt the Yearbook dataset in Wildtime benchmark \citep{yao2022wild}\footnote{\url{https://github.com/huaxiuyao/Wild-Time}}, which is {a} gender classification task on images taken from American high school students as shown in Figure \ref{fig:yearbook}{.} The Yearbook consists of 37K images with the time index as domains.
 The training set consists of data collected from 1930-1970 and the testing set covers 1970-2013.
-We adopt the same dataset processing, model architecture, and other settings with {the} WildTime benchmark.
-Our method achieves the {best} OOD performance of 71.22\%, improving about 1.5\% over the previous SOTA methods (marked with \underline{underline}) as shown in Table~\ref{tab:wilds_time}.
-CIL outperforms ERM and IRMv1 by 13\% and 5\%, respectively, indicating its capability to recover a more invariant model achieving better OOD generalization.
+We adopt the same dataset processing, model architecture, and other settings with {the} WildTime. {To keep consistent with \cite{yao2022wild}, we adopt the same baseline methods with \cite{yao2022wild} and directly copy the performance of baseline methods from \cite{yao2022wild}.For the details of these baselines, we refer the reader to the Appendix B of \cite{yao2022wild}.} Table~\ref{tab:wilds_time} shows that we achieve the {best} OOD performance of 71.22\%, improving about 1.5\% over the previous SOTA methods (marked with \underline{underline}).